High Protein Lemon Blueberry Muffins

 Did you make this recipe?Mention @proteindeficient.vegan

-These High Protein TVP Muffins are my favorite breakfast of all time!
-They are super easy to make, take like 20 minutes total ,from start to finish, and you can make them ahead of time and freeze them!
+These High Protein TVP Lemon Blueberry Muffins are my favorite breakfast of all time!
+They are super easy to make, take like 20 minutes total, from start to finish, and you can make them ahead of time and freeze them!
 Unlike a lot of the protein muffin recipes you might find that use protein powder, these use TVP.
 Because of this, you don’t end up with that gritty texture or that artificial sweetness that you get from protein powder.
 You won’t find a lot of recipes that use TVP in baked goods, but that’s a shame as it works really well!
 The texture of TVP in these muffins comes out similar to baked oats, and it just takes on whatever flavor we’re giving it.

 These are perfect for meal prepping because you can make a batch or two during the weekend, freeze them and take them for breakfast every morning.
 They’re also a great little high protein snack to just have on hand at all times!

-If, for some reason, blueberry-lemon muffins, don’t sound good to you, I have a whole bunch of other high-protein TVP muffin recipes on this blog, and I’m sure you can find at least one that sounds amazing!
 The question I get asked most about baking with TVP is if we have to re-hydrate the TVP before using it.
 We actually use dry TVP in these recipes and add moisture in with other ingredients like vegan Greek yogurt and milk.

 Ingredients

 • Textured Vegetable Protein – TVP – this is an amazing shelf-stable vegan protein option.
 You can find at most grocery stores, usually next to the gluten-free flour options.
 You can also order this online.
 I buy mine on Amazon, sometimes in a 25 pound bag.
 Don’t judge me; it’s a great deal.
 TVP is typically used in savory recipes, and also usually re-hydrated.
-But in this recipe, we will be using it dry, and adding moisture in through some other ingredient
+But in this recipe, we will be using it dry, and adding moisture in through some other ingredient.

 • Blueberries – I like to use fresh blueberries for this.
 I think you could probably get away with using frozen blueberries, but I haven’t tried it.